-A worldwide increase in inflation began in mid-2021, with many countries seeing their highest inflation rates in decades.
+Interest rates had previously been at historically low levels.
+Governments and central banks, including the Federal Reserve in the U.S., took extraordinary and unprecedented actions to support local and global economies and the financial markets.
+These actions resulted in significant expansion of public debt, including in the U.S. A worldwide increase in inflation began in mid-2021, with many countries seeing their highest inflation rates in decades.
 This has been attributed to various causes, including pandemic-related economic dislocation; post-pandemic consumer demand for goods and services; and the fiscal and monetary stimulus provided in 2020 and 2021 by governments and central banks around the world in response to the pandemic.
 Unexpected recovery in demand through 2021 ultimately led to historic and broad supply shortages (including chip shortages and energy shortages) amid increasing consumer demand.
-Worldwide construction sectors were also hit.

 The Russian invasion of Ukraine further exacerbated the situation, increasing global oil prices, natural gas, fertilizer, and food prices.
 Higher gasoline prices were a major contributor to inflation.
 Central banks responded by aggressively increasing interest rates.
-The Federal Reserve raised the federal funds rate seven times 2022 in its efforts to tame inflation, bringing the fed rate to a range of 4.25%-4.50%.
 The Fed's rate rises may affect demand in interest-rate-sensitive sectors of the market.

-Since 2023, global markets continued to face headwinds due to persistent inflation and weakness in corporate profits as consumer confidence remained low.
-The consensus view was that a recession, although likely mild, would likely hit both sides of the Atlantic even if inflation had peaked.
 During a recession, businesses usually experience decreased demand for their products or services.
 As a result, they may cut back on production, which could lead to layoffs and reduced consumer spending.
 The market's reaction to such actions may result in higher volatility in asset prices, which may affect the value and liquidity of the Funds' holdings.
-Other infectious illness outbreaks in the future may result in similar impacts.
+Other infectious illness outbreaks, war, or acts of terrorism in the future may result in similar impacts.